PostHog/posthog.com/contents/founders/write-great-job-ads.md

 - Competitive salary.
 Ooh let's pay money in exchange for work, how brave.

-- The legal minimum number of days holiday or pension contributions
+- The legal minimum number of days holiday or pension contributions.

 - A fast-paced/dynamic/exciting environment with potential for growth/learning/flexibility.